Redmond, Washington: Climate

 Redmond, like most of the Pacific Northwest, has a mild climate for its latitude, but still gets all four seasons.
 Summers tend to be warm and dry, with low rainfall and sunny or partly sunny from June to September.
 Winters tend to be cool and wet, with November being the rainiest month.
 Snowfall is uncommon, with the most common cold air being in a form of a high pressure system, driving out the rains from the area.
 However, snowfall is not as rare as in other cities closer to the moderating effects of Puget Sound, like Seattle.
 On average, the warmest month is August.
 The highest recorded temperature was 111 °F on June 28, 2021.
 On average, the coolest month is January.
 The lowest recorded temperature was -7 °F in January 1950.
 The maximum average precipitation usually occurs in December.

-Redmond has a Mediterranean climate type (Csb), with a fairly dry summer peak.
+Redmond has a warm-summer Mediterranean climate (Csb), with a fairly dry summer peak.